How to Do Low Heart Rate Running + 5 Tips To Get It Right

 This figure is the max heart rate you should hit for all of your low heart rate training runs.

-Furthermore, the first mile of all of your low heart rate training runs should be run at 10 beats lower than your calculated MAF heart rate.
+Furthermore, the first mile of all of your low heart rate training runs should be run at 10 beats per minute lower than your calculated MAF heart rate.

-Let’s consider the example of a 36-year-old male runner who has been very healthy and running consistently for two years.
+Let’s consider the example of a 36-year-old male runner who has been very healthy. running consistently for two years, and training for a half marathon and a local Olympic triathlon.

 Using the Maffetone 180 Method, his maximum heart rate for low HR running would be: 180 – 36 = 144 bpm, with the first mile of every run not exceeding 134 bpm.